-Interviews take place in January.
+Interviews will take place throughout January.
+Interviews are by invitation-only.

-- Signed LINK Unlimited Scholars Agreement
+- Signed LINK Scholar-Family Agreement submitted to LINK

-- Attend the mandatory New Scholar Orientation
+- Attend the mandatory New Scholar-Family Orientation in mid-April

 - Competitive candidates are confident communicators who are highly motivated, focused, involved in school and community, want mentoring, and are college-bound.
 We seek candidates with strong academic records.